-- 2.3.1 There are a range of housing types in Podsmead, ranging from single to four storey buildings.
-All the buildings are post-war and many homes are of pre-fab construction, which at the time were intended as a short-term housing solution. - 2.3.2 A large amount of the estate is owned by GCH, as indicated by the pink shading in the plan opposite.
-A lot of the buildings are terraced or semi-detached houses (yellow) and the blocks of flats (blue) are located in the south-west of the estate, as well as next to the central green space.
+2.3.2 A large amount of the estate is owned by GCH, as indicated by the pink shading in the plan opposite.
+Most of the buildings are terraced or semi-detached houses (yellow) and the blocks of flats (blue) are dotted all throughout the estate, and generally next to or along Matson Avenue.
 Most of these blocks of flats are positioned on open space that lacks a clear use and they often don't front onto their associated streets.

-Fig 2.19 Ownership Plan
+Fig 2.19: Flatted development

-Fig 2.20: Tallest block of flats in Podsmead
+Fig 2.20: Terraced housing